-The purpose of the project is to examine the relationship between Business Risk Management programs and firm level productivity; and to examine the competitiveness of livestock and crop/oilseed farms using productive efficiency measures.
+The purpose of the project is to examine the relationship between Business Risk Management programs and firm-level productivity and to examine the competitiveness of livestock and crop/oilseed farms using productive efficiency measures.
 Agricultural policy frameworks such as Growing Forward are intended to enhance the productivity, competitiveness, and profitability of the agricultural sector in addition to stabilizing farming income.
-The Business Risk Management (BRM) programs are intended to enhance producers’ confidence to invest in their business to manage risks that are less severe, and to increase investment in productivity-enhancing activities such as soil improvement.
-The effects of programs such as BRM requires a detailed analysis of the change in producers’ behaviour and how it has changed because of the program.
+The Business Risk Management (BRM) programs are intended to enhance producers’ confidence to invest in their business to manage risks that are less severe and to increase investment in productivity-enhancing activities such as soil improvement.
+The effects of programs such as BRM require a detailed analysis of the change in producers’ behaviour and how it has changed because of the program.

 Innovations in Managing Risk and Stochastic Simulation Modeling for Ontario Farming Sector